-In 2012 around 1.2 million women suffered domestic abuse, over 400,000 women were sexually assaulted, 70,000 women were raped and thousands more were stalked.
-These crimes are often hidden away behind closed doors, with the victim suffering in silence.
+In the latest figures from 2012 to 2013 published by the ONS it is estimated that around 1.2 million women suffered domestic abuse and over 330,000 women were sexually assaulted.
+Domestic and sexual violence is often hidden away behind closed doors, with the victim suffering in silence.

-We are determined to support victims in reporting these crimes, and to make sure perpetrators are brought to justice.
+We are determined to support victims in rebuilding their lives, reporting these crimes, and to make sure perpetrators are brought to justice.
 We all need to do more to prevent violence against women and girls happening at all.

 Our approach to ending violence against women and girls involves a number of actions, including: